Arena Football '95: History

-In 1993, the Arena Football League struck a deal with V-Real Interactve to create a licensed arena football title for the recently launched Atari Jaguar.
+In 1993, the Arena Football League struck a deal with V-Real Interactive to create a licensed arena football title for the recently launched Atari Jaguar.
 The project would be officially announced by Lou Viveros, president of Viveros & Associates and owner of V-Real in early 1994 alongside a fighting game project based on the twelve signs of zodiac for the Jaguar by Lou's latter company titled Horrorscope, which was later renamed to Zodiac Fighters.
 In addition, the game was available for pre-orders through the year and items such as miniature football balls branded with both the game and developer's logo respectively were also available for people who pre-ordered the title.
 It was showcased in a very early state at SCES '94 under the title Arena Football League.
 In an article on their December 1994 issue, VideoGames magazine discussed with the developers of the then-upcoming game, revealing Ted Keenan and Jerry Trice as the producer and designer of the project respectively.